dan-nagle/h2m/README.txt

 -no-system-headers
 -n			During recursive processing, ignore all system header files.
-Clang's decision as to what constitutes a system header is not always what would be expected.
+Clang's decision as to what constitutes a system header is correct and intuitive.

 -out=<string>
 -o=<string>    		The output file for the tool can be specified here as either a